German Companies See Bleak Prospects For Rest Of 2020 After Covid-19 Outbreak

 Even assuming that the situation eases in the second half of the year and business improves, the industry will not be able to make up for the additional declines this year, VDMA President Carl Martin Welcker, said.

-Elsewhere, Germany's chemical industry association, VCI, also downgraded its production forecast for this year.
+Elsewhere, Germany's chemical industry association, VCI, also downgraded its production forecast.
 The industry forecast the chemical output to decline 1.5 percent in 2020 and the industry turnover was forecast to remain at EUR 196 billion.

 The VCI said the German industry is still in a recession and the demand for chemicals is subdued.
 The covid-19 has increased the economic risks, the agency said.